Develop

 Physics/Collisions: interactions between virtual content and the real-world, like a virtual ball bouncing off of a physical couch.

-Before you begin working with Depth API, familiarize yourself with Passthrough.
-Having Passthrough in your app is required for receiving environment depth.
+Before you begin working with the Depth API, familiarize yourself with Passthrough.
+Passthrough is required for receiving environment depth.

-The Occlusions Overview section describes the most common use case of the Depth API and will later go through step-by-step implementation details.
+The Occlusions overview covers the most common use case of the Depth API and provides step-by-step implementation details.